-Feeling of alienation and ability to connect is a hard one to overcome.
+Feelings of alienation and an inability to connect are hard to overcome.
 You have seen your children socialized through the Canadian education system – how do you think we can provide the same integration opportunity for adults?

 Our children through school have met new friends, practiced their English and were integrated into the system on daily basis through school.
 Adults are burdened with endless questions: is my family safe?
 Do we have shelter?
 How can sustain and provide support my family?
 This is the first barrier to creating integration opportunities for adults: time.

 Secondly, our children’s concept of home and belonging is still developing, whereas for my husband and I it is rooted in Arab culture because it is all we have known.
 In Lloydminster, there is no Arab community that we can find comfort for this craving for home when the pressures of resettling are overpowering.
 Our family was forced to resettle, it’s extremely unfair and you have to preserver past this to survive.
 However the longing for home never leaves.

 I think one thing which could improve adults ability to integrate with their new communities as adults we are preoccupied with these questions and survival and often do not have outlets to make friends and create positive connections within our new community.
 One solution is for companies to make time for newcomers to socialize in their work environment for immediate integration with people we interact with every day.